gamesbook/pyprototypr/README.md

 ## Work-in-Progress

-These features are **not** guaranteed to be implemented, but they are current / potential areas of work or development that have been identified.
+These features are **not** guaranteed to be implemented; they just represent current / potential areas of work or development.

 * [ ] New shapes:
     * [ ] Diamond shape